demisto/content/Packs/Kenna/Integrations/KennaV2/README.md

 ### kenna-get-connector-runs
 ***
-Returns JSON data on all the runs of a given connector
+Returns JSON data on all the runs of a given connector.

 #### Base Command